FunKey-Project/FunKey-OS/FunKey/board/funkey/readme.txt

 ========================

-Once the build process is finished you will have an image called "sdcard.img" in the output/images/ directory.
+Once the build process is finished you will have an image called "sdcard.img" in the FunKey/output/images/ directory.

 Copy the bootable "sdcard.img" onto an SD card with "dd":

-  $ sudo dd if=output/images/sdcard.img of=/dev/sdX
+  $ sudo dd if=<FunKey directory>/FunKey/output/images/sdcard.img of=/dev/sdX

 Alternatively, you can use the Etcher graphical tool to burn the image to the SD card safely and on any platform: